kent2cky/flutter-calculator-app-starter-codes/README.md

 ```

-Still inside the `lib` folder, create a file and name it `button.dart`.
+Still inside the `lib` folder, create a file and name it `my_button.dart`.
 Inside the `button.dart` file, copy and paste the following codes:

 ```
 import 'package:flutter/material.dart';